Oldman10000/happy_dogs_home/README.md

 ## About

 This is my first Milestone Project for my Full Stack Software Development Diploma with Code Institute.
-I will be using HTML and CSS only, however some external Bootstrap CDN elements use JavaScript.
+I will be using HTML and CSS only, but I have included some external Bootstrap CDN elements, which use JavaScript.

-For this project I am creating a simple website for a fictional new shelter for dogs.
-The website is simply structured with only the most important information on show, however there is scope for future expansion.
+For this project, I am creating a simple website for a fictional new shelter for dogs.
+The website is simply structured with only key information on display, however there is scope for future expansion.

 The basic aim of the website is to introduce people to the charity and encourage visitors to adopt a dog.